 Smaller institutions have “less infrastructure and leaner teams.”
 They generally don’t have enough people, tools, and support to do as much portfolio management as needed.
 Larger institutions do tend to have the resources, and they frequently cited cost reductions for bringing management in-house.
 Canadian pension fund manager, Caisse de dépôt et placement du Québec (“CDPQ”) had two subsidiaries — Ivanhoé Cambridge and Otéra Capital — for management.
 Earlier in 2024, they brought them in and integrated them with the existing investment and corporate services team.
 The pension fund manager expects to save $100 million annually.

-Insurance company assets outsourced to third-party managers more than doubled over the last 10 years, from $1.4 trillion in 2014 to $3.5 trillion today.
+Insurance company assets outsourced third-party managers by more than double over the last 10 years, from $1.4 trillion in 2014 to $3.5 trillion today.
 In 2022, 39% of insurance companies outsourced all of their portfolios.
-By 2024, that rose to 48% of insurance companies outsourcing 100%.
+This year, 48% of insurance companies are outsourcing them fully.

 Emerging managers face challenges in attracting institutional capital.
 Only 13% of institutions will invest with first-time fund managers in 2024.
 The institutions worry about the managers' lack of track record as fiduciaries and experience with previous market cycles.